MushroomFleet/ComfyUI-Recovery/README.md

 ## ✨ Features

 - 🔄 Downloads ComfyUI Portable Windows release from GitHub
+- 💾 **Smart caching** - Reuses downloaded archives to save bandwidth and time
+- 🔔 **Version detection** - Checks for and notifies you of new ComfyUI releases
 - 📦 Extracts the downloaded archive to a specified location
 - 🔗 Creates symbolic links between your model storage and the ComfyUI models directory
+- 🚀 **Automatic first-run initialization** - Sets up ComfyUI's embedded Python environment before installing custom nodes
+- 🛡️ **Privilege detection** - Provides clear guidance for Windows symbolic link permissions
 - 🧩 Installs custom nodes from a configurable list of GitHub repositories
 - ⚙️ Saves your configuration for easy reuse
 - 📋 Comprehensive logging of all operations
-- 🚀 Command-line interface with various options for customization
+- 🎯 Command-line interface with various options for customization

 ## 📋 Requirements

 - Windows operating system
 - Python 3.6 or higher
 - Internet connection for downloading ComfyUI and custom nodes
-- Administrator privileges (required for symbolic link creation)
+- **Administrator privileges or Developer Mode enabled** (required for symbolic link creation)
 - Git (for custom node installation)
 - 7-Zip (optional, py7zr will be used if 7-Zip is not available)